brianberns/CFR-Explained/Readme.md

 ## Pruning

 Vanilla CFR must visit every info set on each iteration, which makes it prohibitively expensive for games with very large game trees.
-One way to improve the perfomance of vanilla CFR is to prune irrelevant subtrees.
+One way to improve the performance of vanilla CFR is to prune irrelevant subtrees.
 For example, if the reach probability of an info set is zero for both players, then it will contribute nothing to the update for that iteration, so it can be ignored:

 ```fsharp
 if Vector.forall ((=) 0.0) reachProbs then